 # Expect a single, consistent set (e.g. all *.ns.cloudflare.com)

-4. OS / browser-layer caches on your own machine
+4. OS, browser, or stub-resolver caches on your own machine

-macOS mDNSResponder, Linux systemd-resolved, and Chrome’s internal host cache each add their own caching layer.
+macOS mDNSResponder, Linux systemd-resolved / nscd / dnsmasq, and Chrome’s internal host cache each add their own caching layer.
 Authoritative is updated, public resolvers are updated, but your laptop still talks to the old IP.

-How to spot it: A direct dig @8.8.8.8 yourdomain.com returns the new IP, but the browser still connects to the old one — likely a local cache.
+How to spot it: a direct dig +short yourdomain.com @8.8.8.8 returns the new IP, but the browser still connects to the old one.
+That gap is almost always a local cache (see Step 3 to clear it).

 Cloudflare, AWS Route 53 latency-based routing, and Vercel Anycast return different IPs by region on purpose.
-It looks like inconsistent propagation but it’s the design.
+It looks like inconsistent propagation but it is the design, and it will never “converge” to one IP.

-How to spot it: On https://dnschecker.org, if every “different” IP belongs to the same provider’s PoPs, it’s GeoDNS, not lag.
+How to spot it: on https://dnschecker.org, if every “different” IP belongs to the same provider’s points of presence, it is GeoDNS, not lag.
+A quick whois <ip> on two of the divergent answers will show the same owning network.

 Shortest path to fix

-You can’t speed up DNS, but you can verify authoritative is correct, watch propagation, and make sure your own machine sees the new value immediately.
+You cannot speed up DNS, but you can verify authoritative is correct, watch propagation, and make sure your own machine sees the new value immediately.

 Step 1: Verify authoritative is actually updated